Candlelight vigil for homicide victims Saturday

 In addition to the two homicides, a Gardnerville woman was killed in an UTV wreck just hours after two Sparks men drowned at Topaz Lake.

-The Douglas County Mobile Outreach Safety Team (MOST) is composed of a firefighter paramedic, a licensed clinical social worker, and a deputy sheriff to create a skilled intervention team to check up on local residents experiencing a crisis.
+Douglas County Mobile Outreach Safety Team: The team is composed of a firefighter paramedic, a licensed clinical social worker, and a deputy sheriff to create a skilled intervention team to check up on local residents experiencing a crisis.
 The team will be increasing services to 2 days/per week with support from Douglas County Social Services.
 If you know or work with an individual that is in need of MOST, please make a referral to non-emergency dispatch (775) 782-5126.
 Tell dispatch you want to make a MOST referral and provide the following:

 Parents Helping Each Other: Meets Mondays, 12:15PM-1:15PM at the Carson Valley United Methodist Church.
 Support for parents and caregivers of children with mental, emotional and physical disabilities.
-For more information please contact:
+For more information contact: (775)-781-0935

 PTSD Support Group: Meets on the 2nd and 4th Tuesday of the month from 6:30PM-8:00PM at the Douglas County Community Center.
 The group is open to adults, 18 years or older, who have PTSD.
 For more information contact Suicide Prevention Network at: (775)-783-1510.